JUS5520 – International Environmental Law

 - Hold a 5-years Master’s degree in Laws (Master i rettsvitenskap at UiO) or equivalent.

-Starting Autumn 2013 exception from the formal prerequisites will be given only to students on the faculty's exchange programmes, and not to students with admission to other Master`s programmes at the University of Oslo.
+Exemptions from the formal prerequisites will be given to students with admission to the faculty's own exchange or master’s degree programmes.
+This rule does not apply to students with admission to other master’s degree programmes at the University of Oslo, unless otherwise agreed.

 Recommended previous knowledge